Vidyaranya

-Vidyaranya (IAST: Vidyāraṇya), usually identified with Mādhavācharya, was Jagadguru of the Sringeri Sharada Peetham from ca. 1374-1380 until 1386 - according to tradition, after ordination at an old age, he took the name of Vidyaranya, and became the Jagadguru of this Matha at Sringeri.
+Vidyaranya (IAST: Vidyāraṇya), usually identified with Mādhavācārya, was the jagadguru of the Sringeri Sharada Peetham from ca. 1374–1380 until 1386 – according to tradition, after ordination at an old age, he took the name of Vidyaranya, and became the Jagadguru of this Matha at Sringeri.

 Madhavacharya is known as the author of the Sarvadarśanasaṅgraha, a compendium of different philosophical schools of Hindu philosophy and Pañcadaśī, an important text for Advaita Vedanta.

 According to tradition, Vidyaranya helped establish the Vijayanagara Empire sometime in 1336, and served as a mentor and guide to three generations of kings who ruled over it.
-The historical accuracy of this account is doubtful, and may have originated as late as 200 years after the events, as a "political foundation myth, an ideological attempt to represent the authority of the Vijayanagara state as deriving directly from that of the Sultanate."

-The Vidyashankara temple in Sringeri is the samadhi of Vidya shankara, the guru of Vidyaranya which was built over the former's grave by his disciple Harihara.
-It is maintained by the ASI.
+The Vidyashankara temple in Sringeri is the samadhi of Vidya shankara, the guru of Vidyaranya which was built over the former's samadhi by his disciple Harihara.
+It is maintained by the Archaeological Survey of India.
+Vidyaranya's samadhi is located in Hampi, Karnataka.

 Biography

 Dating

 The dating of Vidyaranya is unclear.
 According to Jackson, Vidyaranya was born between 1280 and 1285.
 According to the records of the Sringeri Sharada Peetham, Vidyaranya was born in c.
 1296 CE in Ekasila Nagara (present-day Warangal).

 According to Sringeri matha, Vidyaranya was ordained as a sannyasin in 1331.
 According to Goodding, Vidyaranya ordained at old age; Rosen Dalal mentions the year 1377.

-He was the jagadguru (spiritual head) of the Sringeri Sharada Peetham (Sringeri matha) from ca. 1374-1380 until 1386 CE.
+He was the jagadguru (spiritual head) of the Sringeri Sharada Peetham (Sringeri matha) from ca. 1374–1380 until 1386 CE.
 According to Slaje, "[t]here is positive epigraphical evidence that he must have been in charge as the head of Sringeri from at least 1374/75 - as the successor to Bharatitirtha who died in 1374 - until 1386, the year of his own death."

-According to Clark, "The first genuine epigraphic mention of Vidyaranya is dated October 25th 1375."
+According to Clark, "The first genuine epigraphic mention of Vidyaranya is dated October 25, 1375."